Plant Talk 3 Pages 4 – 13 in Botany in a Day (5th ed) Pages 5 – 14 in Botany in a Day (6th ed)

 Most people in the world get the vast majority of their food from around 30 plants.
 An indigenous culture may easily make use of over 150 species of plants for food throughout the year.
 How many different plants do you consume annually?

-Check out this resource library linked below related to the concept of Permaculture and do the world a favor by learning something new about this concept that we all need to hold strongly if we as humans are to make it through… Earth Care Library http://www.earthcarelibrary.org/
+Check out this resource library linked below related to the concept of Permaculture and do the world a favor by learning something new about this concept that we all need to hold strongly in the interest of sustainability… Earth Care Library http://www.earthcarelibrary.org/

 Please let me know your thoughts in general and anyway i can help this class serve you best.